 At Splashtacular, we are fortunate to have a dynamic, talented group of individuals working for our waterslide company.
 We believe that our employees are more than just employees of our waterslide company, they are family.

 Our team works hard day in and day out to help bring top of the line equipment and rides to waterparks across the country and they deserve to be recognized for their efforts.
 We will be sharing a Splashtacular Spotlight once a quarter to acknowledge our team’s hard work and help you get to know us as more than just a waterslide company.

-Today, we are introducing you to our sales manger, Drew Ford.
+Today, we are introducing you to our sales manager, Drew Ford.
 Drew has been with us for just shy of a year and has been a fantastic addition to the Splashtacular team.
 Drew is an energetic, passionate member of our waterslide company and we count ourselves lucky that he decided to join our family.

 Below Drew shares a glimpse into his life at Splashtacular and beyond!

-Current Residence: Currently living in Louisburg, KS and renovating our future family home
+Current Residence: Currently living in Louisburg, KS, and renovating our future family home

 Splashtacular Title: Sales Manager